-Line breaks are the separators which are used to escape from continuing with the same line.
-This is for splitting lengthy line into small, easy readable chunks to be shown line by line.
-PHP allow to add these line breaks by using escape sequences or predefined constants, as listed below.
+Line breaks are the separators that are used to escape from continuing with the same line.
+This is for splitting the lengthy line into small, easily readable chunks to be shown line by line.
+PHP allows adding these line breaks by using escape sequences or predefined constants, as listed below.

 <?php $content = 'PHP line breaks added by escape sequence working fine'; ?>

-But, with in single quotes we can only use static data.
-Rather, if we we want to interpolate PHP variable dynamically, then we need to use double quotes.
+But, within single quotes, we can only use static data.
+Rather, if we want to interpolate PHP variables dynamically, then we need to use double-quotes.

-When we execute the above program, we can not see the effect of added line breaks in browser for each new line.
-But it could be seen, when we write the content into a file or to the database, since these are actual line breaks.
+When we execute the above program, we can not see the effect of added line breaks in the browser for each new line.
+But it could be seen, when we write the content into a file or to the database since these are actual line breaks.

-If we want to see the line breaks with browser output as they are in file or database, then we need to convert this actual PHP line breaks into HTML line breaks which are provided with the stand alone <br/> tags.
-For this conversion, PHP provides in built function named as nl2br(), that is, converting new line into break.
+If we want to see the line breaks with browser output as they are in the file or database, then we need to convert these actual PHP line breaks into HTML line breaks which are provided with the standalone <br/> tags.
+For this conversion, PHP provides an inbuilt function named nl2br(), that is, converting the new line into the break.